JosTheDude/developer-toolkit/README.md

 [<img src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/available/modrinth_vector.svg">](https://modrinth.com/modpack/developer-toolkit)
 [<img src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/available/github_vector.svg">](https://github.com/JosTheDude/developer-toolkit/)

-This modpack is primarily built for **plugin** and **server** developers in mind.
-It contains a large variety of server-development utilities that are combined to become a cause the following reactions:
+This modpack is primarily built for developers, admins, and configurators in mind.
+It contains a large variety of server utilities that are combined to become a cause of the following reactions:
 - "Oh, was that not just vanilla?
 My modpack does that for me!"
 - "This is so annoyi- oh wait my modpack has a tool for that!"
 - "I literally cannot live without this"